basarat/basarat.github.io/_sections/3_videos.md

 <a href="https://youtube.com/basaratali"><img width="200px" src="/img/youtube.png"/></a>

-I am well knows as a TypeScript instructor on Egghead.io, [with plenty of lessons and courses](https://egghead.io/instructors/basarat-ali-syed/).
+I am also well known as a TypeScript instructor on Egghead.io, [with plenty of lessons and courses](https://egghead.io/instructors/basarat-ali-syed/).

 <a href="https://egghead.io/instructors/basarat-ali-syed/"><img width="100px" src="/img/egghead.png"/></a>